 Long-time employees face this non-revocable and permanent choice upon retirement.
-While the security of lifetime income can be comforting, there are several trade-offs to consider.
+While the security of lifetime income can be comforting, several trade-offs exist.

 Do I want to rely on the company’s future financial strength?
 How long will I live?
 What will inflation do to my pension income over time?
 What happens if I die?
 Should I take a lower amount to protect my spouse?
 What happens if they die?
 Do I have a choice to take a lump sum and control how and when I spend the money?